taw00/manuscript-css/vbeta/examples/example-poetry-long-form.md

 <!--
+Poetry submission packet example.

-Poetry collections no matter the length are typically formatted similarly to a chapter-book, but a little different ...
-- title page (same as a long-form prose)
+Poetry manuscripts, no matter the length, are typically formatted as a series of poems without a title page or table of contents.
+Each page has a page header and facts, as well as a title, and then the poem.
-- Table of contents chapter: .m-chapter.toc -> .m-scene
-- The poems: empty .m-chapter -> m-poem m-poem m-poem ...
-- Acknowledgements chapter: .m-chapter -> m-scene

-This poetry collection does not meet industry spec just yet.
+- no title-page stuff: the opening .m-page-header and .m-title-header
+- the poems (each with their own page-header and line-count)
+- citation scene, for show

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of